 How to obtain results of investigations

-Latham House online services are provided by our clinical providers, SystmOne.
-Through this system patients can go online to book appointments, order repeat prescriptions and view their own health records and results via the AirMid or NHS App’s.
+Patients with online access can book appointments, order repeat prescriptions and view their own health records and results via the AirMid or NHS App’s.

 Alternatively, please telephone the surgery to obtain the results of hospital tests requested by the doctor or nurse.
-It is important to telephone for the results of your tests so any abnormal test can be dealt with appropriately.
 It is the patient’s responsibility to contact the surgery for the results of any tests we have performed.

 Changing doctors is very easy; please speak to a member of staff who will organise this for you.
 If you have any suggestions or complaints to raise at this time, please inform the staff so that a member of the management team can help you.
 We operate an in-house complaints procedure which is overseen by the primary care trust.